 Many of us, at some level, believe our sexual desires are unacceptable or “bad,” so we try, sometimes for years, to ignore or banish this undeniable aspect of ourselves.
 But cutting off parts of ourselves has a cost.
 Disowning our desires can make us angry, depressed, confused, and anxious.
 It hurts our relationships and can lead us into substance abuse and other destructive behaviour.

-It’s common for the erotic connection between spouses to drop off at various points in the relationship.
+It’s common for the erotic spark or intimate connection (and yes, these are two distinct things) between spouses to drop off at various points in the relationship.
 This can be both a result of and a cause of much frustration and resentment.
 Many counsellors and therapists work under the assumption that secure attachment, compassionate communication, and empathy in a relationship will naturally lead to sexual satisfaction and compatibility.
 I find that the opposite is just as often true: The qualities that make for a good, secure relationship or marriage can actually work against a couple’s sex life.
 For this reason, in my work with couples and individuals, I approach sex specifically, on its own terms, rather than lumping it in with general relationship issues.

-I’m comfortable talking explicitly about sex, and I provide a safe, encouraging and sex-positive environment where you can explore your sexual desires, heal sexual wounds, grow intimacy, and awaken your authentic sexuality – as an individual or as a couple in relationship.
+I’m comfortable talking explicitly about sex, and I provide a safe, encouraging and sex-positive environment where you can explore your sexual desires, address sexual wounds, and awaken your authentic sexuality – as an individual or as a couple in relationship.
 Clients tell me they appreciate my clear sexual language and my ability to normalize all sorts of sexual desires and experiences.

 I’m friendly to Kink/BDSM, LGBTQ, Polyamory, alternative relationships and lifestyles, cultural and sexual diversity.